andyatkinson/dotfiles/README.md

 ## IntelliJ

+I use the Vim IntelliJ plugin which is a mixed bag.

 command-shift-t # jump to corresponding test command-shift-a # action or option name command-shift-o # Enter file name command-[ or command-] # jump backward and forward in history

+:action Run # run the current file